NCATSTranslator/reasoner-validator/README.md

 pip install reasoner-validator
 ```

-## Installing the Module Locally from Source
+## Installing and working with the module locally from source

 As of release 3.1.6, this project uses the [poetry dependency management](https://python-poetry.org) tool to orchestrate its installation and dependencies.